SAP-samples/integration-suite-partner-directory-accelerator-for-pipeline-concept/README.md

 The tool is built using OpenJDK 17 by SapMachine, which is required and can be downloaded [here](https://sap.github.io/SapMachine/).

-As a web-based alternative, the SAP Business Application Studio can be used.
-A tutorial on how to set it up can be found [here](https://developers.sap.com/tutorials/appstudio-onboarding.html).
-A dev space of type "Basic" includes everything needed to run the tool.

 ## Download and Installation

 Please download the latest version of the tool from the [releases section](../../releases/latest).